 Then people in the neighbourhood came together to console their friends on account of the loss, to comfort the parents, to prepare for, and attend on, the funeral, which the Jews were not the kind to defer long.
 The musicians were among them, according to the custom of both the Jews and the Gentiles, with their doleful, melancholy tunes, to increase the grief, and stir up the lamentations of those that attended on this occasion.
 This is somewhat different than what we see in ceremonies today when sending off the departed.
-Thus they indulged a passion that was not helpful, making them sorrow for they had no hope.
+Thus they indulged a passion that is apt enough of itself to grow intemperate and affected to sorrow as those that had no hope.

-However, religion provides benefits, where irreligion administers corrosives.
+However, religion provides cordials, where irreligion administers corrosives.
 Heathenism aggravates that grief which Christianity studies to assuage, seeing as there is hope for believers through God.